Combinant®

 Next Events

-• OOP, procedural, structured, event-driven, functional — side by side
+• Procedural, object-oriented, event-driven — side by side

-• IF count and cost of change compared across all five
+• IF count, complexity and cost of change metrics compared across all three

 • Is there a better way?
-Join the Combining Breakout course
+Join the Building Breakout course

 Register — Free